Oftatkofta/cellocity/docs/validation.rst

     :align: left
     :alt: Figure comparing vector visualization from Optical Flow vs PIV

     Figure showing flow vector visualization of the diagonal translation at 60X magnification.
 Images were generated using the ``.draw_all_flow_frames_superimposed()`` method common to all ``FlowAnalysis`` objects, ``OpenPivAnalyzer`` (left) and ``FarenbackAnalyzer`` (right).
 Horizontal scale bar denotes a flow of 1 :math:`{\mu m/s}` .

-Optical Flow and PIV analysis of transmitted light microscopy time-lapse data is commonly used in studies of confluent cell layer dynamics phenomena, for example collective cell migration and wound healing.
-This is particularly relevant for studies of primary cells, due to the difficulty in reliably labelling these for cell tracking.
-To our knowledge, there has not been a systematic evaluation of different pre-processing modalities and optical flow analysis algorithms on actual real-world, non-simulated, microscopy data.
-We therefore anticipate that others will find this software package and the validation dataset described in this chapter useful.
+Lastly, let's have a look at the 5-:math:`{\sigma}` correlation length analysis.
+5-:math:`{\sigma}` correlation length is a way to measure the correlation length in large vector fields.
+It finds the average distance at which the direction of velocities are no longer significantly different at a level of 5 standard deviations (:math:`{\sigma}`).
+The algorithm was originally presented and utilized in [#Laang2018]_.
+A more detailed description can be found in the :doc:`developer`.

 .. figure:: _static/5sigma_lcorr_compare.png
     :align: left
-    :alt: Figure comparing calculated 5-sigma correlation lengths between Optical Flow and PIV data.
+    :alt: Figure comparing how well the calculated 5-sigma correlation lengths agree with the theoretical between Optical Flow and PIV data.

-    Figure showing flow vector visualization of the diagonal translation at 60X magnification.
-Images were generated using the ``.draw_all_flow_frames_superimposed()`` method common to all ``FlowAnalysis`` objects, ``OpenPivAnalyzer`` (left) and ``FarenbackAnalyzer`` (right).
-Horizontal scale bar denotes a flow of 1 :math:`{\mu m/s}` .
+    Figure showing box plots of how well the calculated 5-:math:`{\sigma}` correlation lengths agree with the theoretical maximum value.
+The value is expressed as a fraction of the calculated correlation length and the theoretical maximum value, which is given by the magnification. ``OpenPivAnalyzer`` data (right) and ``FarenbackAnalyzer`` data (left) with (orange) and without (blue) temporal median filtration of raw data.

+Once again we see the superiority of optical flow when compared to PIV.
+If the

 .. figure:: _static/5sigma_process_time_compare.png
     :align: left